UPDATE: Click through to the Gallery to see the photo reveal!

 I hope you enjoy it.

-The 2nd edition Antiquarian Tarot & Companion Guidebook are available again.
+The Antiquarian Tarot & Companion Guidebook are available again.
 They were sold out for just a short while.
-I have a new case for the 2nd edition cards.
-It now has a red inner-lining.
+I have a new case, which now has a red inner-lining.
 The red color represents the root chakra and helps to ground out & protect the cards when they are kept inside the case.
 You may choose to add an obsidian, smoky quartz or black tourmaline chunk for further grounding and protection.
 You might also prefer to add a crystal quartz or selenite piece to clear the deck and invoke divine peace.
 The Antiquarian Tarot deck always comes with the padded zipper case.

 If you're looking for an introduction to the tarot, the Antiquarian Tarot Companion Guidebook is a primer on how to start reading the cards.
 It's clear and concise, yet offers the new student a lot of information about the tarot and card reading.
 The appendices has tables and references to make learning the tarot accessible.
 This deck is based on the Rider-Waite-Smith tarot and anyone with knowledge of it can work with the Antiquarian Tarot.
 If you're just starting to explore the tarot, many teachers recommend learning with the RWS, but the Antiquarian Tarot is an alternative if you want something with a unique design and style.

 You can buy one or the other, but divineMuses offers a discount if you want to purchase both.

 I apologize, I haven't updated in so long!
 I've been in Portugal for a while and have just returned.
 The preparations before, plus the time away kept me from posting here.
 (And honestly, I'm not that great at posting!)
 Both my divineMuses shop and Etsy shop are open again.
 Thank you for your patience, if you have been waiting awhile.